igorman/data-engineering/README.markdown

 Evaluation of your submission will be based on the following criteria:

 1. Did your application fulfill the basic requirements?
-1. Did you document the method for setting up your application?
+1. Did you document the method for setting up and running your application?
 1. Did you follow the instructions for submission?